yibowang622/yibowang622.github.io/_posts/2025-04-29-Hybrid-Sentiment-Enhanced-Machine-Learning-Alpha-Selection-Trading-Pipeline.md

 * 🔄 Backtesting and evaluating strategy performance using Sharpe Ratio, Max Drawdown, and Total Returns

 This approach simulates institutional research methodology, enhancing the robustness and interpretability of trading decisions.

+### 1. Sentiment Analysis and Aggregation
+We scrape financial news articles using Scrapy and apply the FinBERT model to generate sentiment scores for each article.
+To align sentiment with stock trading decisions, we aggregate sentiment scores for each stock over the past 7 days by calculating the average confidence score for positive sentiment.

+Only stocks with a 7-day average sentiment score greater than 0.6 are considered for further selection.